How does COVID-19 affect people who use tobacco products?

-If you missed the opportunity to quit smoking for New Year’s, quit for American Heart Month.
 There are plenty of reasons to quit smoking, and one of the most important reasons is your heart.
 People who smoke are at a higher risk of strokes and heart diseases.
-This month, put your hand over your heart, put down your tobacco products and pledge to quit and stay quit!
+Make today the day you put down your tobacco products and pledge to quit and stay quit!

 How Is Smoking Related to Heart Disease and Stroke?